Best aero road bikes 2025: The fastest road bikes tested and reviewed

 ❌ You want the best aero performance: The Madone Gen 8 was mid-pack in our testing.

-Replacing both the aero Madone Gen 7 and the lightweight Emonda, the Gen 8 Madone applies the lightweight/aero formula to Trek's aero bike, shedding weight via a slimmed down frame which still retains the Isoflow seat tube cavity which made the Gen 7 bike so distinctive.
+Replacing both the aero Madone Gen 7 and the lightweight Emonda, the Gen 8 Madone applies the lightweight/aero formula to Trek's aero bike, shedding weight via a slimmed-down frame which still retains the Isoflow seat tube cavity, which made the Gen 7 bike so distinctive.

 You also get the flared handlebars, which help you to hunker down in a more aero position, although in a new version that's thicker and easier to grasp.
 There are more aero gains from the slab-sided bottles and their cages, although these will also accommodate standard round ones.
-When we aero tested the bike with the bottles in place, it came out mid-pack, although it performed better with a rider aboard.
+When we aero tested the bike with the bottles in place in 2024, it came out mid-pack, although it performed better with a rider aboard.

 You can fit 33mm tyres and there's reasonable depth to the range, with the SL 5 bike fitted with Shimano 105, even if the top spec SLR 9 bike is eye-wateringly expensive.